Oooooh hoo hoo, I’m over-the-moon about this one.

 - I realize sesame oil isn’t always considered paleo, but I use it sparingly in recipes like this where it really adds a lot of flavor.

 - You can skip the pan browning part, and increase the baking time to 25-30 minutes.
 Your meatballs just won’t have that tasty crust.
-Or just fry them all the way if you want and skip the baking altogether (I suggest burgers or small patties if you’re frying only.).
+Or just fry them all the way if you want and skip the baking altogether.

 - These are perfect for parties served with the gyoza sauce or another paleo-friendly dipping sauce… or toothpick them to a cucumber slice with kimchi in between